frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/attendance-request.md

 # Attendance Request

-**Using the Attendance Request document, employees can submit their attendance request for the days when their attendance wasn't marked due to various reasons such as on-site duty or work from home.**
+**Using the Attendance Request, employees can submit their attendance request for the days when their attendance wasn't marked due to various reasons such as on-site duty or work from home.**

 To access Attendance Request, go to:

-> Human Resources > Attendance > Attendance Request
+> Home > Human Resources > Attendance > Attendance Request

 ## 1. Prerequisites